M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

 seen[num] = i
 ```

-This prevents using the same element twice.
+This prevents using the current element with itself.

 ---

 ## 2. Sorting Without Saving Original Indices

-If using the two-pointer method, save original indices first:
+If using two pointers, save original indices first:

 ```python
 indexed_nums = [(num, i) for i, num in enumerate(nums)]